JorgeZapatero/processing-pres/slide-1.md

 # What is Processing?

 - A "sketchbook" for creating interactive, creative software quickly and easily
-- Started at MIT in 2001
-  - Java Applets!
-  - Reimagined with JavaScript

 - Core ideas:
   - Shareable
   - Approachable
   - Canvas
-  - Draw loop
+  - Draw loopA

+- Started at MIT in 2001
+  - Java Applets!
+  - Reimagined with JavaScript

 ```javascript
 function setup() {